10 Common IT Interview Questions and How to Answer Them

 Before diving into specific questions, keeping a few things in mind can help you approach each question effectively.

 In an IT interview, technical knowledge is important, but it’s not the only thing employers are looking for.
 You might run into several technical questions that you might not have specifically prepared for.
-In these cases, use what you do know to talk through how you would solve the problem.
-Employers are also interested in how you approach problems you don’t know how to solve, and how you perform under pressure, as this is important too.
+In these cases, use what you do know to talk through how you would solve the item.
+Employers can be interested in how you approach problems you don’t know how to solve, and how you perform under pressure.

 Stories can be an effective way to illustrate an example and can stay in people’s minds longer than vague descriptions.
 They can also give you a chance to dive deeper into the assets you bring to the job.

-There will usually be some time at the end for you to ask the interviewer some questions of your own.
-Remember that an interview is also an opportunity for you to learn more about the role and the company too.
+There will usually be some time at the end for you to ask the interviewer questions of your own.
+Remember that an interview is also an opportunity for you to learn more about the role and the company.
 Think about what you’d genuinely like to find out about to come up with a few questions.

 If you’re stuck, ask about the company’s work culture or more specifics about the job that you’d like to clarify.

 Looking for a holistic overview of IT concepts ahead of your interview?
-The Google IT Support Professional Certificate walks you through various IT support tasks, including computer assembly, wireless networking, and using various systems like Linux and domain name systems.
-Upon completion, earn a certificate to include in your resume, CV, or LinkedIn profile.
+The Google IT Support Professional Certificate walks you through various IT support tasks including computer assembly, wireless networking, and using various systems like Linux and Domain Name Systems.
+Upon completion, gain exclusive access to career resources like resume review, interview prep, and career support.

 Editorial Team